 - An official record received from school officials, including a record from another state

 Listed below are San Jacinto College students who are NOT REQUIRED to submit evidence of receiving the vaccination against bacterial meningitis or evidence of receiving a booster dose:

 - Students who are 22 years of age or older

 - Students who enrolled during the Fall 2011 term or earlier and who have maintained continual Fall and Spring term enrollment as long as they remain San Jac students (note: the exception does not apply once a San Jac student transfers to another college)

 - Students who are enrolled only in Continuing and Professional Development courses or corporate training programs that are less than 360 contact hours that are not linked to Credit classes.
 Please contact CPD office for additional information.

 - Students enrolled only in distance learning classes that are 100 percent online.
-NOTE: to obtain a temporary waiver form, click on the Meningitis Compliance Form on the College's Meningitis Website.
-Waiver must be submitted every semester.

 - Students who present affidavits signed by licensed physicians stating that the vaccination would be injurious to the health of the students;

 - Students who present conscientious exemption forms stating the students decline the vaccination for reasons of conscience, including religious belief.
 Download the Conscientious Exemption Form.

 In partnership with The Immunization Clinic, San Jacinto College is providing the bacterial meningitis vaccination on campus without requiring you to pay immediately when you get the shot.
 You can simply add the cost to your registration charges.
 This will allow you to register for classes and pay for the shot with your financial aid, Installment Payment Plan, or other payment methods.
 Sign up below to schedule your meningitis vaccination on a campus of your choice.